Pre-conference sessions

 Time Title Presenter

-4pm to 6pm Advocacy Toolkit for School Counselors -- Dr. Erin Lane, University of Iowa, Lauren Cerqueira, School Counselor, Jefferson Fink, Attorney at Law
+3pm to 5pm Advocacy Toolkit for School Counselors -- Dr. Erin Lane, University of Iowa, Lauren Cerqueira, School Counselor, Jefferson Fink, Attorney Lobbyist, & Jim Obradovich, ISCA Lobbyist

 PRECONFERENCE SESSION DESCRIPTIONS